-1.10 Unisa registration for non-degree purposes
+1.10 Registration for non-degree purposes at a Higher Education Institution

-- You must register at Stellenbosch University for the final year in which your studies will be completed.
-Therefore, if you are completing a single outstanding module at Unisa in a given year to obtain your degree at the end of that year, you must be registered at both universities simultaneously. - You may not simultaneously register for modules at more than one University in order to obtain the same qualification. - You may not register at different universities for more than one qualification. - If you are enrolling for a final-year module at Unisa you must have failed the module in a final examination or flexible assessment opportunity at Stellenbosch University (final mark<50%).
-In such a case you will not register at Unisa to obtain a Unisa degree, but only to complete the outstanding module. - As a final-year student you may register for a single module at Unisa if the relevant department in the Faculty has approved and authorised the specific module and/or content and it is recognised by the University.
+You must register at Stellenbosch University for the final year in which your studies will be completed.
+Therefore, if you are completing a single outstanding module at a Higher Education Institution in a given year to obtain your degree at the end of that year, you must be registered at both universities simultaneously.

+- You may not simultaneously register for modules at more than one University in order to obtain the same qualification. - You may not register at different universities for more than one qualification. - If you are enrolling for a final-year module at a Higher Education Institution you must have failed the module in a final examination or flexible assessment opportunity at Stellenbosch University (final mark<50%).
+In such a case you will not register at a Higher Education Institute to obtain a degree, but only to complete the outstanding module. - As a final-year student you may register for a single module at a Higher Education Institution if the relevant department in the Faculty has approved and authorised the specific module and/or content and it is recognised by the University.